-The different religions of the world are paths to achievement of union of the individual with the Divine in whatever name that is used to define that concept.
-The SSIO, a multi-faith spiritual organisation, honours the different religions and celebrates some of their significant holy days as method of fostering tolerance, understanding and inclusion.
-One such significant event is the Hindu religion’s Maha Shivarathi, a night dedicated to God know as Shiva.
+The SSIO, a multi-faith spiritual organisation, honours the different religions as paths of developing deeper relationships with the One.
+It celebrates some of the significant holy days of the religions as a method of fostering tolerance, understanding and inclusion.
+The Hindu religion’s Maha Shivarathi, a night dedicated to God know as Shiva is one such event.
 The night is traditionally observed as one in which concentration on God in different ways is observed from sunset to sunrise the next day.
-This year, Maha Shivarathri falls on the night of Monday, 4 March.
-This event will be observed by a number of regions and individual groups and all are welcome to attend any of the celebrations
+This year, Maha Shivarathri falls on the night of Friday, 21 February.
+A number of regions and individual groups will be observing this and all are welcome to attend any of the celebrations

 Sathya Sai Baba many times stressed the importance of developing one’s personal relationship with the Divine.
 This may be achieved by a variety of spiritual practices, including contemplation of the Divine, reciting the holy name of God, in whatever is your choice of name, and one-pointed concentration on the form of God that is appropriate for you.
 All of these methods lead to a greater connection and a deeper loving relationship with the One.
 The vigil of Maha Shivarathri night as recommended by Sai is designed to use these forms of devotion to attain the Divine.